 It is recommended that all Town communications, starting with various modes of identifying and welcoming new residents, strive for a tone of inclusiveness while providing helpful information regarding town services, and inviting engagement with social and governmental activities.
 The Town website, the monthly Town Bulletins, plus interim Grove Alerts provide both the official governmental information and updates, but also notices of other community events and opportunities.
+The Racial and Social Equity Committee should be invited to review the standard Town Communications to assist with appropriate language.
 Many Town residents also choose to participate with the non-governmental social media groups related to Washington Grove.